fujitake/vantiq-related/vantiq-cloud-infra-operations/docs/eng/kubernetes-upgrade.md

 The following is the procedure assuming that it was installed using the template ["Azure AKS for Vantiq with Terraform"](../../../vantiq-cloud-infra-operations/terraform_azure/readme_en.md).
 In case that different template was used, make the changes as per the template.

-1. Change the value of `kubernetes_version` in `main.tf` to the version of the target.
+1. Change the value of `kubernetes_version` in `main.tf` to the value of the target version.

 ```terraform
 ###